On denominator conjecture for cluster algebras of finite type: Introduction

-When preparing this article, Yurikusa kindly share us his work \cite{Yu}, in which he also verified Conjecture \ref{conj:denominator-conj} for a large class cluster algebras of surface type with respect to particular choice of initial clusters by using different method.
-In particular, he also obtained that Conjecture \ref{conj:denominator-conj} is true for cluster algebras of type $\mathbb{D}$.
+When preparing this article, Yurikusa kindly shared with us his work \cite{Yu}, in which he also verified Conjecture \ref{conj:denominator-conj} for a large class of cluster algebras of surface type with respect to particular choices of initial clusters, using a different method.
+In particular, he also obtained that Conjecture \ref{conj:denominator-conj} holds for cluster algebras of type $\mathbb{D}$.

 The paper is organized as follows.
-In Section \ref{s:disc}, we recollect definitions in marked surfaces.
-Since we are only interested in cluster algebra of finite type, we restrict ourselves to disc with at most one puncture.
-Section \ref{s:local-arc-segmet} is devoted to showing that intersection vector of a finite permissible multiset $\cm$ determines uniquely the multiset of irreducible arc segments associated with $\cm$ (cf. Theorem \ref{thm:intersection-arc-segments}).
-By applying Theorem \ref{thm:intersection-arc-segments}, we prove in Section \ref{s:inter-vector-determine-arc} that a multiset is uniquely determined by its intersection vector (Theorem \ref{t: main theorem}).
-A similar result also holds for disc with an unmarked boundary component in its interior (Proposition \ref{thm:type-c-intersection-vector}).
-After recall the Fomin--Shapiro--Thurston correspondence in Section \ref{ss:FST-corr}, we prove Theorem \ref{thm:denominator-conj-finite-type} in Section \ref{ss:proof-main-result} and Corollary \ref{cor:cluster-tilted-alg} in Section \ref{ss: cluster-tilted-algebra}.
+In Section \ref{s:disc}, we recollect definitions related to marked surfaces.
+Since we are only interested in cluster algebras of finite type, we restrict ourselves to discs with at most one puncture.
+Section \ref{s:local-arc-segmet} is devoted to showing that the intersection vector of a finite permissible multiset $\cm$ uniquely determines the multiset of irreducible arc segments associated with $\cm$ (cf. Theorem \ref{thm:intersection-arc-segments}).
+By applying Theorem \ref{thm:intersection-arc-segments}, we prove in Section \ref{s:inter-vector-determine-arc} that a finite multiset is uniquely determined by its intersection vector (Theorem \ref{t: main theorem}).
+A similar result also holds for a disc with an unmarked boundary component in its interior (Proposition \ref{thm:type-c-intersection-vector}).
+After recalling the Fomin--Shapiro--Thurston correspondence in Section \ref{ss:FST-corr}, we prove Theorem \ref{thm:denominator-conj-finite-type} in Section \ref{ss:proof-main-result} and Corollary \ref{cor:cluster-tilted-alg} in Section \ref{ss: cluster-tilted-algebra}.